OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/includes/virtual-machines-common-log-collector-extension.md

                               $blob = New-Object Microsoft.WindowsAzure.Storage.Blob.CloudBlockBlob($UploadedFileUri)

                       #
-                            # This is an optional step:  For easier access toohello file, we can generate a read-only SasUri directly toohello file
+                            # This is an optional step:  For easier access to the file, we can generate a read-only SasUri directly to the file
                               #
                               $ExpiryTimeRead =  [DateTime]::Now.AddMinutes(120).ToString("o")
                               $ReadSasUri = New-AzureStorageBlobSASToken -ExpiryTime $ExpiryTimeRead  -FullUri  -Blob  $blob.name -Container $blob.Container.Name -Permission r -Context $context

-                            Write-Output "hello uploaded file can be accessed using this link: $ReadSasUri"
+                            Write-Output "The uploaded file can be accessed using this link: $ReadSasUri"

                               #
-                              #This is an optional step:  Remove hello extension after we are done
+                              #This is an optional step:  Remove the extension after we are done
                               #
                               Get-AzureVM -ServiceName $ServiceName -Name $VMName | Set-AzureVMExtension -Publisher Microsoft.WindowsAzure.Compute -ExtensionName "AzureLogCollector" -Version 1.* -Uninstall | Update-AzureVM -Verbose